Chubek/chubek/README.md

 # Introduction \(^o^)/

 I'm Chubak.
 I am a systems, network and scientific utility programmer with interest in AI, automation and graphics.
-I wish to have a sidegig in electronics that is why I am writing an electronics simulator.
-I code in C/C++, Go, Rust, Python and often, Nim.
-I also have a good understanding of x86-64 and Aarch64 Assembly languages.
+I code in *C/C++, Go, Rust, Python and often, Nim*.
+I also have a good understanding of *x86-64 and Aarch64 Assembly* languages.
 My main area of knowledge revolves around Linux and other Unix-like systems.
 I have no knowledge of Window, web development and GUI-centered applications, including that of Model-View-Controller applications.

 This profile serves as a place for all my Github projects, and as a portfolio for potential employers.